 Ellie is the author of numerous publications related to teaching or parenting smart children.
 These include the article Mentors: Matchmaking for Young People, published in The Journal of Secondary Gifted Education.
 She co-authored the book, Teens With Talent: Developing the Potential of the Bright, Brighter and Brightest, co-presented and published the research paper, The Effects of Content, Cognitive Congruence, and Camaraderie on Talented Students’ Attitudes, and co-presented the results of a WCATY project,Young Women of Promise: A Year-Long Program for At-Risk, Gifted Girls.

 Ellie’s first children’s book, “Grandma Says it’s Good to Be Smart,” was published at the end of November 2009.
 The first and second printings sold quickly.
-Now in its third printing from “Ellie Books,” this colorful picture book with whimsical illustrations encourages young children, ages birth to 7, to love learning and to believe that it is cool to be smart.
+Now in its third and possibly final printing from “Ellie Books,” this colorful picture book with whimsical illustrations encourages young children, ages birth to 7, to love learning and to believe that it is cool to be smart.
+Fewer than 25 copies remain.